+- D) None of these

+- 4. "Guarantee" means

+- A) Surety

 - B) The word is also used as a name, to denote the contract of guarantee or the obligation of grantor

 - C) All the above

 - D) None of above

 - 5. The contract of guarantee is a contract in which a person perform the promise or discharge the liability of

 - A) The contractor

 - B) Stranger

 - C) Third person

 - D) None of above

 A contract of indemnity is a contract where one, party promises to indemnify the other from loss caused to him by the conduct of the promisor or by the conduct of any other person.
 A contract of guarantee is a contract to perform the promise or discharge the liability of a third person in case of his default.
 Contract of guarantee must be supported by consideration.
 The consideration received by the principal debtor may be sufficient consideration to the surety for giving guarantee.
-The liability of surety is co-extensive with that of principal debtor.
+The liability of surety is coextensive with that of principle debtor.
 In certain cases, surety will be liable though principal debtor is not liable-(i) principal debtor is incompetent to contract. (ii) Principal debtor is adjudged insolvent. (iii) The debts become time-barred.